ka-reem/BuildingsBenchTutorial/Readme.md

 └── README.md
 </pre>

 The BuildingsBenchTutorial repository contains two key subdirectories: (1) BuildingsBench and (2) Tutorials.
-You will not need to make any changes to the BuildingsBench directory; all development should take place within the Tutorials directory.
+You won’t need to make any changes to the BuildingsBench directory; all development should be done within the Tutorials directory or directly in the terminal.

 ### Tutorials